 The restriction does not apply when an applicant wishing to purchase insurance from unlicensed insurance companies has obtained a permission from the FSA in advance of their applications for insurance as set forth in Article 186-2 of the Insurance Business Act.
-This exception is provided for policyholders' benefit to purchase insurance products that are most beneficial to them.
+This exception is provided for to enable policyholders to purchase insurance products that are most beneficial to them.
 That permission may not be provided in the following cases:

-- the insurance product in question violates laws or is unfair; - it is easy to conclude insurance contracts with licensed Japanese or foreign insurers for comparable insurance products on equal or more advantageous conditions; - the terms and conditions of the insurance product in question are significantly unbalanced compared to the typical terms and conditions of the same type of insurance products with licenced Japanese or foreign insurers; - concluding such insurance contracts would unjustly deprive the insured and other related persons of their benefits; and - concluding such insurance contracts would likely negatively impact the development of the Japanese insurance business or be harmful to the public interest.
+- the insurance product in question violates laws or is unfair; - it is easy to conclude insurance contracts with licensed Japanese or foreign insurers for comparable insurance products on equal or more advantageous conditions; - the terms and conditions of the insurance product in question are significantly unbalanced compared to the typical terms and conditions of the same type of insurance products with licensed Japanese or foreign insurers;